sbecker11/flock-of-postcards/README.md

 of return icons indicates the number of jobs and the amount of time used to hone that skill.

-# Run the interactiive `flock-of-postcards` resume app using VSCode and LiveServer
+# Run the interactive `flock-of-postcards` resume app using VSCode and LiveServer

 ## Clone this repo to your local development folder
 `cd <your-local-dev-folder>`